-Disputed issues that we are proficient in advising on include breaches of warranties and representations, performance-based valuations, working capital adjustments and potential exits.
-We also deal with breach of trust claims arising out of joint venture arrangements and breach of contract claims arising out of failure to complete.
+Our corporate disputes team specialises in breaches of warranties and representations, performance-based valuations, working capital adjustments and potential exits.
+We also deal with breach of trust claims arising from joint venture arrangements and breach of contract claims arising out of failure to complete.

 Notable deals and highlights

-- We acted for a number of offshore investment companies and their directors in LCIA arbitration proceedings concerning a $1bn breach of contract and breach of trust claim arising out of the acquisition of a large energy business.
+- We acted for a number of offshore investment companies and their directors in LCIA arbitration proceedings concerning a US$1 billion breach of contract and breach of trust claim arising out of the acquisition of a large energy business.

 - We represented companies in Cyprus and Nevis in a number of related LCIA arbitrations against parties registered in Liechtenstein in respect of the acquisition of shares in a trading company.
-The approximate value of the claims was $150m.
+The approximate value of the claims was US$150 million.

-- We acted for a BVI company in a $60m breach of contract claim arising out of the acquisition of shares in an energy infrastructure company.
+- We acted for a BVI company in a US$60 million breach of contract claim arising out of the acquisition of shares in an energy infrastructure company.

-- We acted for offshore companies in $50m breach of warranty claims arising out of the acquisition of shares in an aviation business.
+- We acted for offshore companies in US$50 million breach of warranty claims arising out of the acquisition of shares in an aviation business.